ericclack/little-pythoner/doc/index.rst

 time.
 Understand the fundamentals first so that you have the knowledge to make solid progress.

+Currently this document is aimed at kids that attend code clubs such as `Coder Dojo Brighton`_.
+Over time we hope to make it fit for anyone that wants to learn Python.

+Inspired by `The Little Schemer`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: